2017 Notre Dame Fighting Irish football team: Boston College

-Fighting Irish quarterback Brandon Wimbush rushed for 270 yards with four touchdowns; the most rushing yards by a Notre Dame quarterback, a school record.
+On September 16, Notre Dame defeated Boston College, 49–20.
+Quarterback Brandon Wimbush rushed for 270 yards with four touchdowns, breaking a record for the most rushing yards by a Notre Dame quarterback.
 Also, running back Josh Adams rushed for 229 yards in three quarters.
-This is the first time in Notre Dame football history that two players have rushed for more than 200 yards in a single game.
+It was the first time in Notre Dame football history that two players rushed for more than 200 yards in a single game.